 The San Francisco Call newspaper on January 25th reported how Mrs. Musgrove came to be on the Valencia, “Mrs. Orchard, the regular stewardess of the steamship Valencia, stayed ashore on the coaster’s last and fatal trip in order that another woman, with whom the world had not been going very well, might earn a few needed dollars.
 She feels now that she owes her life to the little act of self-sacrifice.”

 Mike Myocivic was a second class passenger on his way to Seattle when he became a victim of the Valencia disaster.
+There are several variations on the spelling of his name in newspapers printing the list of passengers, such as Miko Micoliv.
 His body was never recovered.

-79 NEELE, Walter C. 2nd Class on the Valencia - LOST
+79. Walter C. Neele, Second Class Passenger - LOST

 Walter C. Neele was a second class passenger for Seattle who lost his life at some point during the Valencia shipwreck.
 The San Francisco Call reported on January 24th, “Walter C. Neele of Cincinnati was a passenger on the Valencia.
 He was bound for Seattle; to which city he was assigned for duty by the Postal Telegraph Company.
 Neel was employed in this city for the last month.
 He arrived here shortly before Christmas and worked as a telegraph operator for the Postal Telegraph Company.
 Neele was unmarried and about 30 years old.
 His relatives reside in Cincinnati.”
 In Victoria, inquiries were being made for a passenger named Neele, who is well known in Seattle, and is also known to some in this city, including H. Brewster.
 Mr. Neele was formerly a telegraph superintendent in Manila, but has later been in the telegraphy service on the Coast.
 Mr. Neele is of medium height, dark complexioned and is slightly bald.